frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 **_regex_**: It accepts a regular expression as a string parameter.
 It keeps the column labels if 're.search(regex, label) == True'.
 (Default: None)
 When it is None (not specified explicitly), 'items' or 'like' must be provided.
 **_axis_**: It accepts an integer or string type parameter.
 It specifies the axis on which filter operation will be performed.
 (Default: None)
-- 0 or 'index' : The corresponding index labels will be filtered.
-Currently this is not supported in Frovedis.
+- 0 or 'index' : The corresponding index labels will be filtered. **Currently this is not supported in Frovedis**.
 - 1 or 'columns': The corresponding columns labels will be filtered.

 When it is None (not specified explicitly), it will filter along axis = 1 or 'columns'.

 __Purpose__
 It is used to filter the DataFrame according to the specified column labels.

+**Creating frovedis DataFrame from pandas DataFrame:**

 For example,